Eric-lgong/Eric-lgong.github.io/_posts/2017-11-21-Notebook-cheatsheet.md

 This post is created as a quick reference to assist Markdown users to get a better writting experience in Jupyter Notebook.<br>

-# Table of Contents
+## Markdown Skills in this Page
 * Alighning Text
 * Bulleted List
+* Headers
 * Horizontal Line

----
 ### Aligning Text:
 Aligning text in native markdown is not possible.
 However, you can align the text using inline HTML tags.
 For example, you can use *<div style="text-align: right"> show-the-text-to-the-right </div>* to align the text to the right.
 The outcome is as follows:
 <div style="text-align: right"> show-the-text-to-the-right </div>

-Put *<div style="text-align: center"> show-the-text-in-the-middle </div>* to center the text.
+Use *<div style="text-align: center"> show-the-text-in-the-middle </div>* to put the text in the middle.
 The outcome is as follows:
 <div style="text-align: center"> show-the-text-in-the-middle </div>